AviatrixSystems/avxlabs-docs/ace_ops/docs/lab3.md

 ## 1. SCENARIO

-BU1 and BU2 were able to communicate with each other as of Friday EOB (i.e end of LAB2).
+BU1 and BU2 were able to communicate with each other as of Friday EOD (end of LAB2).

-However, the network team received a complaint from BU1 Frontend Team that the connectivity with BU2 Mobile App was no longer working.
+However, the Network Team has received a report from BU1 Frontend Team that it cannot reach any instances inside the BU2 domain.
+Additionally, BU1 Analytics and BU1 DB are affected.

 ```{warning}
 The traffic between the two VPCs in AWS is inspected by a **Firewall** deployed through the Aviatrix **FireNet** feature.